coryodaniel/talks/beam-n-k8s/slides/presentation.md

 # Affinity
 [.build-lists: true]

-^ Affinity is a really interesting feature of kuberntes.
+^ Affinity is a really interesting feature of kubernetes.

-^ Its actually a few different features, Kubernetes supports: affinity and anti-affinity at the node and pod level.

-^ Affinity lets you tell kubernetes to schedule your workloads on certain nodes or as neighbors to certain pods

-^ AntiAffinity let you tell kubernetes that you don't want to be on a node or near a certain pod.

-* Node Affinity
-* Node Anti-Affinity
+^ A few facets to affinity: [TRANSITION_THROUGH EACH] Affinity, AntiAffinity, Pod, Node, Preferred

-* Pod Affinity
+* Affinity of AntiAffinity
-* Pod Anti-Affinity
+* Pod or Node
+* Preferred or Required

 ---